mec-kon/led-strip-website/README.md

 of the device to which the led strip is connected.

 You can do both on the website under settings.

-By default, the ip address is localhost and the port is 9999.
+By default, the ip address of the first device is set to the address of the server hosting the website.
+This happens as long as the variable "ipAddress" in the deviceConfig.json file has the value "autoIP".

 The device configuration is saved in the deviceConfig.json file, the configuration of the website is stored on the server that hosts the website.